 qm start 100 to boot up my macOS VM if I accidentally shut it down).

 On High Sierra, I used to use the GTX 750 Ti, then later the GTX 1060, to drive two displays (one of them 4k@60Hz over DisplayPort) which both worked flawlessly.
-However NVIDIA has not yet released compatible graphics drivers for Mojave, so now I’m back with my old R9 280X, which has some built-in support.
+However NVIDIA drivers are not available for Monterey, so now I’m back with AMD.

 On this motherboard is a third SATA controller, a Marvell SE9230, but enabling this in the ASRock UEFI setup causes it to throw a ton of DMAR errors and kill the host, so avoid using it.